ayaan129/Database_CS_HW4/README.md

 ```

 ## Trace Folder
-Folder containing two file: transaction.sql & query.sql
+Folder containing two files:
-transaction.sql show the code for the transaction query
+* `transaction.sql` - Shows the code for the transaction query
-query.sql show the code that our server SQL query runs on
+* `query.sql` - Shows the code that our server SQL query runs on

 ### ER Diagram